apaloo/TrashDrop_Mobile_User/TrashDrop/docs/webview-wrapper-guide.md

 To enable push notifications in your WebView app:

-1. Add Firebase Cloud Messaging to your Android project
+1. Add Supabase Push Notifications to your Android project
 2. Implement a message handler that communicates with your web app
 3. Use a JavaScript bridge to connect your web app with the native notification system